 WAYNE COUNTY GHOST TOWNS

-Mesa or Elephant – another forgotten community, it was very near to Caineville and included in histories as a part of Caineville.
+Another forgotten community.
+It was very near to Caineville and included in histories as a part of Caineville.
 Founded in 1887, approximately 10 families lived there.
 They weren’t there long, because the flood of 1897 did extensive damage to Mesa, and was totally abandoned by 1898.

 CAPITOL REEF VISITOR CENTER BOOKSTORE & HISTORIC GIFFORD HOMESTEAD